Shevabey/shevabeyrahman/README.md

  <img width="939" alt="Cuplikan layar 2024-02-10 133452" src="https://github.com/Shevabey/shevabeyrahman/assets/120761224/13c8f61c-fbb4-4646-85cd-73c475e25358">

-Welcome to my web portfolio!
+Welcome to my website portfolio!

-This is a place where I share my works and my experiences in the world of web development.
+This is a place where I share my work and experiences in the world of web development.
 I am very excited to share with you the various projects I have worked on and the skills I have.

 I am an enthusiastic web developer with a primary focus on responsive design and intuitive user experience.